Track mileage automatically

 Total employer cost £7,200

-(Benefit-in-Kind tax is employee’s obligation, therefore not included here)
+BiK tax is the employee's obligation and is not included here.

 Model Annual employer cost